State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{HVAC:} Due to their nonuniformity, the physical properties of HVAC systems are largely contingent on the specific substructures considered and their associated fault types.
-For example, for the maintenance of chillers, spatial and property information is utilized at both system and component levels.
-This could include the geometry of the suction and discharge valves, the building envelope data (in terms of $X$-$Y$-$Z$ coordinates), and material properties \cite{dong2014bim}.
-Alternatively, for the maintenance of dampers, spatial and property information at the system level is primarily used, such as the types of Air Handling Units (AHUs), as well as their locations and capacities \cite{YU2014550}.
-Beyond these component-specific details, capturing the set of relationships between components using semantic representation is crucial in real applications \cite{balaji2016information}.
+\textbf{HVAC:} Due to their nonuniformity, the physical properties of HVAC systems depend heavily on the specific substructures involved and their associated fault types.
+For instance, in chiller maintenance, spatial and property information is used at both the system and component levels, including the geometry of the suction and discharge valves, building envelope data (in terms of $x$-$y$-$z$ coordinates), and material properties~\cite{dong2014bim}.
+Alternatively, in damper maintenance, spatial and property information is primarily focused at the system level, such as the types of Air Handling Units (AHUs) and their locations and capacities~\cite{YU2014550}.
+Beyond these component-specific details, capturing the relationships between components using semantic representation is crucial in real-world applications~\cite{balaji2016information}.